lucaspsilveira/AspNetCore.Docs.pt-br/aspnetcore/tutorials/signalr.md

 ## <a name="add-the-signalr-client-library"></a>Adicionar a biblioteca de clientes do SignalR

 A biblioteca do servidor SignalR está incluída na estrutura compartilhada do ASP.NET Core 3.0.
 A biblioteca de clientes do JavaScript não é incluída automaticamente no projeto.
-Neste tutorial, você usará o LibMan (Library Manager) para obter a biblioteca de clientes de *unpkg*. unpkg é uma CDN (rede de distribuição de conteúdo) que pode distribuir qualquer conteúdo do npm, o gerenciador de pacotes do Node.js.
+No cenário deste tutorial, você usará o Gerenciador de Bibliotecas (LibMan) para baixar a biblioteca de clientes do *unpkg*. unpkg é uma CDN (rede de distribuição de conteúdo) que pode distribuir qualquer conteúdo do npm, o gerenciador de pacotes do Node.js.

 # <a name="visual-studio"></a>[Visual Studio](#tab/visual-studio/)

-* Em **Gerenciador de soluções**, clique com o botão direito do mouse no projeto e selecione **Adicionar** > **biblioteca do lado do cliente**.
+* No **Gerenciador de Soluções**, clique com o botão direito do mouse no projeto e selecione **Adicionar** > **Biblioteca do Lado do Cliente**.

 * Na caixa de diálogo **Adicionar Biblioteca do Lado do Cliente**, para **Provedor**, selecione **unpkg**.